Please use this contact form to get in touch with us. We are looking forward to your request!

 Register once, book and pay

 It is easy as can be for the passengers: a smartphone app suggests intermodal journeys based on their personal preferences.
 Bookings are forwarded to all service providers by the central booking and payment platform.
 Users get their tickets directly on their smartphones.
 The user has to register just once for all these offers (single-sign-on).
 And he can pay for all journeys taken at the end of the month, comfortably via one single invoice – through direct debiting, Paypal, or other options.
 Best-price calculations, consideration of monthly passes and combined discounts are possible.
 Thanks to the EMV standard, casual customers can use their bank or credit cards to use the mobility offers comfortably – ID-based ticketing provides the optimal basis.
 All this is made possible by an open system architecture with open programming interfaces.
-Thus, Mobility-as-a-Service offers emerge that really earn their name.
+Thus, Mobility-as-a-Service (MaaS) offers emerge that really earn their name.